inducer/pyopencl/doc/misc.rst

     conda install pocl

 to install a CPU-based OpenCL driver.
-On macOS, pocl can offer a marked robustness (and, sometimes, performance) improvement over the OpenCL drivers built into the operating system.
+On macOS, PoCL can offer a marked robustness (and, sometimes, performance) improvement over the OpenCL drivers built into the operating system.

 On Linux and Windows, you can use Intel's CPU OpenCL runtime::